Kinnigoli

-There is a regular Kannada monthly magazine called Yugapurusha published from Kinnigoli.

-There is a mall here with name KINNIGOLI PPPS MALL first of its kind.
-Its 14400sqft in size, containing daily items, groceries, garments and also housing a Multi- Cuisine restaurant.
+The place has seen growth in terms of new apartment complexes, malls and other service segments over the years.

 Connectivity

 Bus

 Kinnigoli has good connectivity of bus services.
 The buses are running to Mangaluru, Mulki, Udupi, Bajpe, Kateel, Moodabidre, Belman, Nitte, Balkunje, Palimar, Padubidre, Karkala, Kaikamba, Polali, Bantwal, B.C.Road, Pakshikere, Surathkal, Shirva, Belthangadi etc.

 Air

 The nearest airport to Kinnigoli is Mangalore International Airport (IATA: IXE, ICAO: VOML) which is at a distance of around 17 km.
 Flights are available from here to all the major Indian metropolis like Bengaluru, Mumbai, Chennai, Delhi, Hyderabad and Middle East like Abu Dhabi, Bahrain, Dammam, Doha, Dubai–International, Kuwait, Muscat etc.